Asian stocks fall as virus worries return to haunt markets

 "As long as the virus persists, there is a risk virus mutants develop and spread to other countries."

 Declines in Asian shares followed a downbeat day on Wall Street.
-The Dow Jones Industrial Average fell 0.75%, the S&P 500 lost 0.68%, and the Nasdaq Composite fell 0.92% on Tuesday as investors sold airlines and travel-related shares due to fear of a delayed recovery in global tourism.
+The Dow Jones Industrial Average (.DJI) fell 0.75%, the S&P 500 (.SPX) lost 0.68%, and the Nasdaq Composite (.IXIC) fell 0.92% on Tuesday as investors sold airlines and travel-related shares due to fear of a delayed recovery in global tourism.

-Some tech shares and companies that benefited from stay-at-home demand could face further pressure after Netflix Inc reported disappointing subscriber growth for its movie streaming service, which sent its shares down 11% in after-hours trading.
+Some tech shares and companies that benefited from stay-at-home demand could face further pressure after Netflix Inc (NFLX.O) reported disappointing subscriber growth for its movie streaming service, which sent its shares down 11% in after-hours trading. read more

 U.S. crude dipped 0.4% to $62.42 a barrel, while Brent crude fell 0.26% to $66.40 per barrel.